varsharma-12/log-anamoly-detecter/README.md

 ````

 The Source Connector will detect these new lines, write them to software_logs, ksqlDB will count them, and the Sink Connector will deliver the final alert via HTTP.

+self-contained HTML application can be accessed using index.html file  that simulates the entire end-to-end flow described.